 Seat belts are one of the leading causes of abdominal injuries from a crash.

 Internal bleeding symptoms can be delayed - know what to look for.

 Why symptoms might not appear until days after the crash.

 A missed period could be due to stress - or something more serious.

 After an auto accident, adrenaline courses through your body.
 One side effect of this is that internal injuries often go unnoticed until later.
 These are known as delayed-pain injuries, and they can be life threatening.

 Even though you may not have any outwardly visible signs of injury in your abdominal region, and only mild pain, you could very well have internal bleeding or organ damage.
-If you notice even the slightest pain in your abdomen in the hours and days following an auto accident, you need to get it checked out by a doctor—sooner rather than later.
+If you notice even the slightest pain in your abdomen in the hours and days following a rear-end collision or any type of auto accident, you need to get it checked out by a doctor—sooner rather than later.